openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/setup-wizard.md

 Enter your blood sugar target values.

-For open looping it can be a wider range as otherwise AAPS notifies you permanently to change the temporary basal rate or another setting which can be exhausting.
+For open looping this target can be a wider range, as otherwise **AAPS** notifies you permanently to change the temporary basal rate or another setting, which can be exhausting.

-Later (!) for closed looping you will have in general only one value for top and bottom.
-That makes it AAPS easier to hit the target and you to have better diabetes control overall.
+Later for closed looping you will generally have only one value for top and bottom.
+That makes it easier for **AAPS** to hit the target and give you better overall diabetes control.

-Confirm the target.
+Confirm the target, save the profile by clicking on "SAVE":

 ![image](../images/setup-wizard/Screenshot_20231202_143724.png)

-Save the profile by clicking on "SAVE".

 After saving a new buttom "Activate Profile" occurs.

-:::{admonition} several defined but only one active profile
+:::{admonition} Several defined but only one active profile
 :class: information
-You can have several profiles been defined but only one activated profile.
+You can have several profiles defined, but only one activated profile running at any given time.
 :::

 ![image](../images/setup-wizard/Screenshot_20231202_143741.png)